AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Using AlphaImpute
 =================

-.. note:: |ai| works for single chromosomes at a time only.

 .. note:: |ai| seeks to maximise the correlation between true and imputed markers while minimising the percentage of markers imputed incorrectly.
 It does not seek to maximise the percentage of markers correctly imputed as this would involve “cheating” and “guessing”, therefore it is not advisable to evaluate the performance of the program based on the percentage of alleles correctly imputed.
 For a discussion on this topic please consult Hickey *et al*., (2011) [4]_.